datamol-io/datamol/docs/contribute.md

   - Add a git tag.
   - Push the git tag.
   - Add a new release on the GH repo associated with the git tag.
-  - Update the appropriate feedstock to build a new conda package.